alpcanaydin/react-clean-table/README.md

 * Fork this repo.
 * Make sure `yarn` installed in your computer.
-* Implement your feature. (you can use `yarn start` command to have hot-reload enable dev server.)
+* Implement your feature. (you can use `yarn start` command to have hot-reload enabled dev server.)
 * Check your code via `yarn run lint`
 * Add tests to cover your code.
 * Run all tests to ensure that they pass via `yarn run test`